allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 ---
 title: "Cloud Tasks FAQ"
-date: "2023-05-20"
+date: "2023-06-16"
 ---

 # Table of Contents

 # Introduction :bulb:

-I tried, as much as possible, to put the questions in an order that require no previous knowledge of the Pub/Sub service.
+I tried, as much as possible, to put the questions in an order that require no previous knowledge of the Cloud Tasks service.
 I hope it helps me and you :wink: .

 # Disclaimer :exclamation: